If you're the proud owner of a dog or a cat, you may be wondering "When should you buy pet insurance?"

-Give your pets protective winter clothing, such as jackets and hats.
-For protecting dog paws in winter, train your dog to wear protective boots when they go into the ice and snow.
+Protect your dog’s paws in winter so they don’t become dry or frostbitten by training them to wear protective boots whenever they go outside.
+To prevent frostbite in cats, limit their exposure outdoors.
 Only allow your pet to be in the cold for short periods to keep their body temperature from dropping too quickly.

 When it’s cold and there’s snow on the ground, it becomes harder for pets to move around.
 This can lead to injuries.
 Make sure your pets have a clear path to run and play and ensure there aren’t any hazards hiding in the snow.

 Winter boots can also protect your dog’s paw pads from drying out.
 For irritation, it’s safe to put Vaseline on dogs’ paws as a treatment to give them relief.
 In the case of severe irritation that involves cracked paw pads or bleeding, putting Vaseline on your dog’s paws might be enough, so contact your veterinarian.

 The prevalence of obesity in pets is determined by how much exercise they get and how much food they eat.
 Lack of exercise, an increase in the intake of food and treats, and the inability to go outside during the cold months can contribute to weight gain.
 Over the long term, this can lead to the possible development of diabetes, arthritis, and other health risks.

 Make sure your pets have a balanced diet and get plenty of exercise during the cold months.
 And while it may be tempting to slip some holiday goodies under the table, only do so with food that is safe for your pet, and only in moderation.